LAST UPDATED: 29/04/2022

 You can choose the type of vaccine you’d like to get.
 However, check the schedule because mass points vaccinate with one type of vaccine on one day and then with some other type on another day.
 For example, on Wednesday, somewhere you can get Pfizer, but on Friday, you can get Johnson&Johnson.

-A list of all current mass vaccination points in Croatia is available here.
+A list of all current vaccination points in Croatia is available here.

-After you get vaccinated against COVID-19, you still must follow some epidemiological measures in Croatia.
-This is necessary to protect yourself and others from getting or spreading the disease.
+After you get vaccinated against COVID-19, you can still follow some recommendations to protect yourself and others from getting or spreading the disease.

 - Wear a mask when you are indoors or cannot socially distance